phalcon-orphanage/docs/en/api/phalcon_acl.md

 ```php
 public function getActiveFunction(): mixed;
 ```
-Returns latest function used to acquire access
+Returns the latest function used to acquire access

 ```php